julienfastre/docker-sogo/README.md

 - remove the volume containing those assets, to let a clean place for the asset for the new version.
 - or use an anonymous volume, which will be re-created on each restart

+## Usage of sendmail / `SOGoMailingMechanism`

+Sendmail is not installed in this image: sogo must be able to send mails using a smtp server.
+The `sogo.conf` file must have the option `SOGoMailingMechanism` on `smtp`.
+See [the section "SMTP Server Configuration" of the sogo manual](https://sogo.nu/files/docs/SOGo%20Installation%20Guide.pdf#33).

 ## Bug report

 Please reports bug on https://github.com/julienfastre/docker-sogo/issues